Definition:

 Runners Insight

-Can the Auditor be able to test each voucher and inspect the relevant supports for all the account balances?
+Can the Auditor test each voucher and inspect the relevant supporting documents for all the account balances?

-The answer would be no. In other words, the audit team can’t vouch and trace all those amounts to support.
-So, the sampling procedure helps the auditor by reducing the extent of testing and thereby auditor obtains the reasonable assurance that the financial information is true and fair.
+The answer would be no. In other words, the audit team can’t vouch for and trace all those amounts to support.
+So, the sampling procedure helps the auditor by reducing the extent of testing, and thereby, the auditor obtains reasonable assurance that the financial information is true and fair.

 Also Read: Trade vs Non-Trade Payable